pleiszenburg/zugbruecke/docs/memsyncattr.rst

 The ``memsync`` attribute
 =========================

-``memsync`` is a list of dictionaries.
-Every dictionary represents one memory section, which must be kept in sync.
-It has the following keys:
+``memsync`` must be of type ``list[dict]``, i.e. a list of dictionaries.
+Each dictionary represents one memory section, which must be kept in sync.
+It can have the following keys:

 * ``p`` (:ref:`path to pointer <pathpointer>`)
 * ``l`` (:ref:`path to length <pathlength>`, optional)